afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 ### 500

 This is basically "not a clue what happen".
-It oficially means "Internal Server Error", but it is usually used as something we did not expect to happen, occurred.
+It officially means "Internal Server Error", but it is usually used as something we did not expect to happen, occurred.

 ### And More